adamfoerster/import-from-notion-to-joplin/README.md

 # Import notes from Notion to Joplin
-Simple script to remove Notion's hash id from note titles.
+Simple script to import Notion's zip markdown exports.

 Firstly clone this project or download the `notion-import.sh` file to a folder.